noclue/vim_rs/README.md

-# VIM-RS
+# VMware vSphere API Client for Rust

-This repository contains Rust crates for working with the VMware by Broadcom Virtual Infrastructure JSON API.
-The code herein is an example of how to use the VI-JSON OpenAPI specifications found in the [vSphere Management SDK](https://developer.broadcom.com/sdks/vsphere-management-sdk/latest/).
+Rust interface to the VMware vSphere Virtual Infrastructure JSON API, allowing you to manage VMware infrastructure programmatically.

 ## Connecting to vCenter
 To work with the API, one needs the `vim_rs` crate from the `vim_rs` folder of this repo.